Nothing in this article is meant to be construed as medical advice. If you have questions about your health, please consult a doctor.

 Remind customers that if they aren’t feeling well it’s okay to cancel an appointment and reschedule for a later date, once they’re feeling better.

-Send a mass text message or an email blast to let customers know that cancellations aren’t frowned down upon during this time.
+Send a mass text message or an email blast to let customers know that cancellations aren’t frowned upon during this time.
 And consider letting them know it’s easy to change the time and date of a session.

 Encourage clients to book appointments online